urmastalimaa/interactive-frontend-development/slides/bidirectional.md

 # Evaluating libraries/frameworks

 * What are the basic abstractions?
 * How well do they **compose**?

 ---

-# React & Redux (reducers)
+# React & Reducers

 * Stateless React components
   * compose trivially through containment
   * **no state**, no _gotchas_, no complexity
 * Reducers
   * **Pure functions** compose whichever way you want
-  * Most notably, through name-spacing

 ---

-# React & Redux (reducers)
+# React & Reducers

 * New abstractions or small helper functions are easy to use because the core abstractions are pure functions